matthewrdev/xamarin-forms-in-visual-studio-mac/README.md

 Ever since I commercialised MFractor in June 2017, I've been pulled to the idea of using XAML and Xamarin.Forms to build user interfaces for Visual Studio Mac extensions.

 For MFractor, developing tools like the Image Wizard or localisation wizard cost days to weeks of engineering effort.
-This time-cost makes it prohibitively expensive to develop tools that are UI-centric.
+As a bootstrapped business, this time-cost makes it prohibitively expensive to develop tools that are UI-centric.

 Therefore, there are compelling reasons to use Xamarin.Forms to build Visual Studio Mac extensions: